hoytech/quadrable/README.md

 A common use-case for integer keys is to maintain an appendable list, also known as a *log*.
 The keys are ordered, for example timestamps or sequence IDs.

 In order to create non-hash keys, use the `quadrable::Key::fromInteger()` Key constructor.
 These keys can then be passed to `exportProofRaw`.
 If you want to create a proof that allows the recipient to add subsequent entries to the log, you should prove the inclusion of the largest element in your log.
-This can be determined with an [iterator](#iterators), for example like so:
+This can be determined with an [iterator](#iterators) like so:

     auto proof = db.exportProofRaw(txn, {
         db.iterate(txn, quadrable::Key::max(), true).get().key(),